GE

 The optimiser's order of operations: max the ISA first, then choose the right ETF inside it, then optimise OCF.
 Reversing that order — picking the cheapest ETF without checking the wrapper — leaves the largest pile of money on the table.

 This article is for informational purposes only and does not constitute financial advice.
 You should seek independent financial advice before making any investment decisions.
 Capital is at risk.
 Past performance is not a reliable indicator of future results.
 Tax treatment depends on individual circumstances and may change.
-ETFs mentioned are regulated by the Financial Conduct Authority.
-FSCS investment protection of £85,000 per firm applies to platform shortfalls due to firm failure, not to investment losses.

 Conclusion